 - One study shows that at a high dose of 90 Gy (X-rays), hippocampal dendritic spine length is increased compared to the control (Shirai et al., 2013).
 Kiffer et al. found a decrease in spine length in the CA1 subregion of the hippocampus; however, there was an increase in spine length and dendritic complexity in the dorsal dentate gyrus after exposure to 0.5 Gy 1H and 0.1 Gy 16O (Kiffer et al., 2020).
-Further research involving different regions of the brain is required to identify the effects of deposition of energy on the dentate gyrus.

-- The study by Krukowski et al. (2018a), as highlighted in a review by Cekanaviciute et al. (2018), found a lack of cellular changes in hippocampal synapse loss and microgliosis in females subjected to low dose ionizing radiation.
-Another study highlighted in this review showed greater reduction in new neuronal survival in male than female mice in response to 28Si irradiation (Whoolery et al., 2017).
+Further research involving different regions of the brain is required to identify the effects of deposition of energy on the dentate gyrus. - The study by Krukowski et al. (2018a), as highlighted in a review by Cekanaviciute et al. (2018), found a lack of cellular changes in hippocampal synapse loss and microgliosis in females subjected to low dose ionizing radiation.
+Another study highlighted in this review showed greater reduction in new neuronal survival in male than female mice in response to 28Si irradiation (Whooley et al., 2017).
 Additional data is required to determine if these differences are sex-related or due to other factors.
-There is a lack of studies performed on female subjects to identify specific sex-related effects of deposited energy on neuron integrity. - Previous studies have found transient changes in neurogenesis after exposure to 56Fe ions at varying doses ranging from 10 cGy to 1 Gy (DeCarolis et al., 2014; Miry et al., 2021 <https://pubmed.ncbi.nlm.nih.gov/25170435/> <https://pubmed.ncbi.nlm.nih.gov/33619310/>).
+There is a lack of studies performed on female subjects to identify specific sex-related effects of deposited energy on neuron integrity. - Previous studies have found transient changes in neurogenesis after exposure to 56Fe ions at varying doses ranging from 10 cGy to 1 Gy (DeCarolis et al., 2014; Miry et al., 2021).
 These studies found early decreases in neurogenesis, although DeCarolis et al. reported that this reduction returned to normal as early as 7 days post-irradiation.
 In a separate study, Miry et al. (2021) found that at 12 months post-exposure, neurogenesis levels significantly exceeded controls.
-Other inconsistent studies include Acharya et al. (2019) and Bellone et al. (2015); the former reported decreases in CA1 pyramidal neuron excitability after exposure to 18 cGy of neutron radiation, whereas the latter study reported increases in post-synaptic excitability within CA1 neurons after 0.5 Gy of proton irradiation.
+Other inconsistent studies include Acharya et al. (2019) and Bellone et al. (2015); the former reported decreases in CA1 pyramidal neuron excitability after exposure to 18 cGy of neutron radiation, whereas the latter study reported increases in post-synaptic excitability within CA1 neurons after 0.5 Gy of proton irradiation. - Chien et al. (2015) found no changes to survival or number of synapses in hippocampal neurons five days after 0.2 Gy of electron radiation.